amisapta15/RL-Tom-Jerry-hD/README.md

-# RL-Tom-Jerry-hD
-Reinforcement Learning with Tom and Jerry in high-Dimensions
+# Reinforcement Learning with Tom and Jerry in high-Dimensions

-# Mapping Brain Networks - NMA 2020 Project
+## NMA 2020 Fork

-This project is a part of the Neuromatch Acedemy's summer school in July 2020.
+This project is a part of the tutorials from [Neuromatch Acedemy](https://https://www.neuromatchacademy.org)'s [summer school in July 2020](https://github.com/NeuromatchAcademy/course-content).

 ## Description